 I mean, are we willing to take a step (or 200) backward and fill in gaps caused by something as silly as a distracted kid (who then distracts others) because he can’t find a glue stick to finish his project?
 And yes, we went through school without some of these things, but these kids are more accustomed to bright and shiny.
 Maybe sad, but still true.
 And if bright and shiny go away, attention spans shorten, and kids are more disruptive.
 And guess what?
 Kids don’t learn as well then.

-This post originally appeared at But I Mean Well.
+This post originally appeared at But I Mean Well, published with permission.